Configure Windows Authentication on the Report Server

 Using RSWindowsNegotiate will result in a Kerberos authentication error if you configured the Report Server service to run under a domain user account and you did not register a Service Principal Name (SPN) for the account.
 For more information, see Resolving Kerberos Authentication Errors When Connecting to a report server in this topic.

 ASP.NET must be configured for Windows Authentication.
-By default, the Web.config files for the Report Server Web service and Report Manager include the <authentication mode="Windows"> setting.
+By default, the Web.config files for the Report Server Web service include the <authentication mode="Windows"> setting.
 If you change it to <authentication mode="Forms">, the Windows Authentication for Reporting Services will fail.

-The Web.config files for the Report Server Web service and Report Manager must have <identity impersonate= "true" />.
+The Web.config files for the Report Server Web service must have <identity impersonate= "true" />.

 The client application or browser must support Windows integrated security.